kpal81xd/docs.krunker.io/docs/unmerged/unimplemented_features.md

 ## Delay <Badge type="tip" text="???" vertical="middle" />

 :::warning
-This feature was removed from autocorrect
+This feature was removed from autocomplete
 :::

 ```krunkscript